tablelandnetwork/docs/specs/sql/DataTypes.md

 Numeric types consist of integer and floating-point (real) numbers.
 In practice, two-, four-, and eight-byte integers are all represented by the `INTEGER` type, and their storage size depends on the magnitude of the value itself.
 Conversely, all float/real types are represented by the `REAL` type, and unlike with integer types, all floating point values are stored as an 8-byte IEEE floating point number.

-> 🚧 **Feature At Risk**: Note that real numbers are likely to be dropped from the SQL specification due to non-deterministic bahavior across computer platforms.
+> 🚧 **Feature At Risk**: Note that real numbers are likely to be dropped from the SQL specification due to non-deterministic behavior across computer platforms.
 See [documentation from SQLite](https://www.sqlite.org/floatingpoint.html) about issues with floating-point numbers.

 ### Boolean